Dioris-cpu/Secrets/README.md

 # Secrets

-* This app allows users to login and write there deepest darkest secrets or there silliest ones.
+*  Users have the ability to register an account and write there deepest darkest secrets or there silliest ones.
 This is a safe space :)

 *   TECH STACK: